emangulo/kickball-rules/README.md

 1. No subs are allowed in the playoffs unless previously cleared through the league manager.
    - Any sub replacing a registered player in playoffs, permanently replaces that player until the end of the season.
-   - No subs are allowed in the A Division during playoffs. (varies by city)
+   - No subs are allowed in the A Division during playoffs.
+(Varies by city)
-     - The exception is if a player is legitimately injured and their replacement would be necessary for a team to compete.
+     - The exception is if a player is legitimately injured, and their replacement would be necessary for a team to compete.
 All replacement players must be approved by the league in the A division.
 2. You may not have a sub play on a team if they are not actually substituting a missing player (For instance, you cannot just add more players to your roster as the season goes on).
 3. Players from other teams in the same league are not allowed to sub for your team, without manager permission.

 ### Player removal from the league
-Any player exhibiting unsportsmanlike conduct, by the perspective of the umpire or League, will be subjected to a yellow-card or red-card.
-A player can only receive one yellow-card before receiving a redcard.
-Yellow cards are cumulative throughout the League.
-Per the ump’s discretion, a player can be subjected to a red card without a prior yellow-card.
+Any player exhibiting unsportsmanlike conduct, by the perspective of the umpire or League, will be subjected to a yellow card or red card.
+A player can only receive one yellow card before receiving a red card.
+Yellow cards are cumulative throughout the league.
+Per the ump’s discretion, a player can be subjected to a red card without a prior yellow card.
 A player shall be removed from the current game only upon receiving a red card.
-League officials reserve the right to suspend and/or disqualify any ejected player for future games if behavior is deemed to be threatening in any nature to another player, umpire, spectator, League staff, park patron, animals or is morally offensive.
-Sportsmanlike conduct is expected on-and-off the field and offline-and-online.
+League officials reserve the right to suspend and/or disqualify any ejected player for future games if behavior is deemed to be threatening in any nature to another player, umpire, spectator, league staff, park patron, animals, or is morally offensive.
+Sportsmanlike conduct is expected on and off the field, offline and online.
 Unsportsmanlike conduct can be defined by, but not limited to, inappropriate behavior, verbal abuse, intimidation, dangerous play, intoxication and match fixing.
 Removed players are ineligible for refunds.

 ### Forfeit
 Teams will forfeit their win and their runs scored if: players consume open containers of alcohol and